tigerfarm/arduino/Altair101/asm/programs/README.md

                         SUI : Subtract immediate number from register A.
                         Subroutines: NewTest, PrintDigit, PrintStr, PrintStrln, and Error.
-                        Counter to display the test number.
+                        Counter to display the test number. opLxi.asm               LXI : load address values from a number or label into register pairs: B:C, D:E, and H:L.
+                        Echo the register pair address and the data at that 16 bit address.

 pPrintDigit.asm         CALL procedure to print a digit that is in register A. pPlaySoundEffects.asm   Play sound effects: on(regA=1) or off(regA=0).
 OUT 69